 The curriculum at St Matthew’s is designed to meet the needs of our children and to foster a love of learning.
-It is set within our agreed Christian values.

 We adhere to the National Curriculum Programmes of Study and these can be read by subject in more depth via the government website;

 Children in EYFS and KS1 are taught all of the sounds in the English language and how to write them (phonics).
 Each child is shown how to apply these to their reading and writing so that independence in these skills develops rapidly.
 There is a high level of emphasis on developing speaking and listening, including the introduction of new and rich vocabulary.
 At St Matthew’s, we follow Read, Write, Inc Programme: https://www.ruthmiskin.com/programmes/phonics/

 Read Write Inc. Phonics was first created by Ruth Miskin in 2002.
 It is the UK’s leading synthetic phonics programme with the most respected and comprehensive professional development.